hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 9. Tap the **Launch** button in the Geode app.
 10. Geode should launch in Geometry Dash!

+> [!TIP]
-> 💡 **Tip**: StikJIT doesn't require a Wi-Fi connection to launch with JIT!
+> StikJIT doesn't require a Wi-Fi connection to launch with JIT!
 While it is required to enable Wi-Fi due to Apple's restrictions, you can still use your cellular data by turning cellular data off, turning on Wi-Fi, launching Geode, turning cellular data on.

 #### JITStreamer
+> [!NOTE]
-> ℹ️ **Note**: For the first time setup, you will need a computer to get a Pairing File.
+> For the first time setup, you will need a computer to get a Pairing File.
 After the setup, you will never need a computer for SideStore or JIT.
 If you installed SideStore, you likely already have a pairing profile, meaning there is no need to reinstall Jitterbug Pair.
 Additionally, this method is only if you do not want to use StikJIT, as unlike JITStreamer, StikJIT doesn't require an internet connection, as it is on-device JIT.

 [JITStreamer](https://github.com/jkcoxson/JitStreamer-EB) works for iOS 18+, and overall is the recommended method to launching Geode with JIT, as it does not require a computer each time you want to run Geometry Dash.